 Montecatini Val di Cecina and Volterra

-Proceeding 15 km along the provincial road you will reach Volterra, a town of great artistic and historic value, set in a truly unique landscape.
-Besides admiring the examples of Pisan Romanesque architecture, the Etruscan gateways of the town wall or the remains of the Roman theatre, you will be surprised by the morphological structure of the Volterra hill, with steep rock slopes and deep cracks called calanchi, that give the landscape its severe beauty.
+Proceeding 15 km along the main road you reach Volterra, a town of great artistic and historic value, set in a truly unique landscape.
+Besides admiring the examples of Pisan Romanesque architecture, the Etruscan gateway of the town wall or the remains of the Roman Theatre, you will be surprised by the morphological structure of the Volterra hill, with steep rock slopes and deep cracks called balze or calanchi, that give the landscape its severe beauty.

 Beriglione-Tatti Nature Reserve

-Continuing south from Volterra for 13 km you will enter a nature reserve with a large network of paths.
+Continuing south from Volterra you enter a nature reserve with a large network of paths.
 It is the Beriglione-Tatti Nature Reserve, where in the depths of its tangled Mediterranean shrubland live wolves, badgers, wild boar and martens, as well as a great number of birds of prey, such as hawks and sparrow hawks, that choose to nest in the heart of Tuscany.
 At the most southern end of the reserve it is worth stopping at the Masso delle Fanciulle, a charming stretch of the River Cecina where it is safe to swim.
 After a long and challenging walk, the sight of this oasis will tempt you to take a refreshing dip.

-Rocca Sillana Fortress and Montecastelli Pisano
+The Sillana Fortress and Montecastelli Pisano